mwbowers/mwbowers.github.io/reference/datagate/datagate-client/file-adapter.md

 ### void SetFormat([string Format](https://learn.microsoft.com/en-us/dotnet/api/system.string?view=net-8.0))

 Sets the format of the file that the FileAdapter is working with to the specified format.

+#### Remarks
+The SetFormat method is used to set the format of the file that the FileAdapter is working with to the specified format.
+It first checks if the FileAdapter is currently working with a file (i.e., the FileData object of the FileAdapter is not null).
+If it is not, it throws an InvalidOperationException.
+It then calls the SetFormat method of the FileData object of the FileAdapter, passing the provided format name.
+The SetFormat method of the FileData object sets the format of the file to the specified format.
+This method is typically used when you need to change the format of the file to a specific format.

 ```cs
 void SetFormat(string Format)